 He could, possibly, but he’s merciful.
 He starts out at a gentle 12-minute-mile crawl, glancing back at me every so often, solicitously.
 “Is everything OK?”

 Everything is OK.
 The packed snow has a fresh dusting on top, and we dip and climb through thick woods until we’re standing on Hemp Hill, where long ago Bernd discovered a flourishing marijuana crop, cultivated by an unknown entrepreneur.
 I think of him hunkering down in the nearby blind, researching Ravens in Winter, his 1989 landmark work, and its 1999 follow-up, Mind of the Raven.
 He studied both wild ravens and birds he hand-raised from nestlings and kept in a huge 40,000-square-foot aviary before releasing them.
 Ravens can live more than 50 years in captivity, and over time Bernd apprehended a Shakespearean intricacy in their social lives.
-He notes the obeisance that lesser males display around Goliath, the alpha, and marvels over how ravens sitting on a moose carcass exercise altruism, calling loudly to summon their friends to the feast.
+He noted the obeisance that lesser males displayed around Goliath, the alpha.
+And observing ravens calling loudly near a moose carcass, he wondered if they were being altruistic in summoning their friends to a feast.
+To find out, he hid in a blind made of balsam fir and spruce branches, playing recorded calls on a loudspeaker, and spent countless dawns watching ravens from the top of a tall spruce tree.
+Bernd went on to famously demonstrate that the calling ravens were actually motivated by self-interest.
+They were rootless juveniles, it turned out, who had discovered food in a mature raven's territory.
+By inviting other ravens to feed, they avoided being chased off themselves.

 As we run, he tells me that in 2014, Goliath and his mate, Whitefeather, found themselves in conflict with a third.
 “For a couple days,” he says, “I saw huge aerial displays involving three ravens”—the pair, most likely, and an interloper.
 “I’d see two birds displaying their feathers at once.
 I’d see one bird chasing another, trying to get rid of it.”
 It was a love triangle, probably, but however it resolved, Bernd has not seen the pair since 2014, and he’s left only with questions: “How long do ravens stay together?
 What about jealousy?”
 Even now, Bernd finds himself scanning the woods in vain.